Kadri scores in OT in return, Avs move to brink of title

 HELPING HANDS

-Mikko Rantanen and Cale Maker assisted on MacKinnon’s goal, giving both of them 20 this postseason – a franchise record for a single playoff year.
+Mikko Rantanen and Cale Makar assisted on MacKinnon’s goal, giving both of them 20 this postseason — a franchise record for a single playoff year.
 Peter Stastny had 19 with Quebec in 1985.